79 COLLEGE AVE WELCOME HOME

 Picture

-William P. Keenan was a captain in the Army during the Korean War, serving in 5th Infantry Regiment Combat Team.
+William P. Keenan was a captain in the United States Army during the Korean War, serving in 5th Infantry Regiment Combat Team.
 During the largest single battle during the Korean War, when the Chinese attacked with 27 divisions, 250, 000 mean, Lieutenant Keenan was rallying his men in an attempt to escape entrapment by the Chinese Army on April 23, 1951, ten miles north of the 38th parallel near Tosong-Kogae, but he was captured and taken to Pyok-tong prisoner of war camp, camp #5.
 For his actions he earned the Silver Star.
 William was subsequently used by the Chinese in radio broadcasts.
 He was the third liberated Fiji POW during the Korean War.

 Picture